FullStack-HY/FullStack-Hy.github.io/src/content/2/en/part2b.md

 <h4>2.7: The Phonebook Step2</h4>

 Prevent the user from being able to add names that already exist in the phonebook.
 JavaScript arrays have numerous suitable [methods](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array) for accomplishing this task.
+Keep in mind [how object equality works](https://www.joshbritz.co/posts/why-its-so-hard-to-check-object-equality/) in Javascript.

 Issue a warning with the [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert) command when such an action is attempted: